MicrosoftDocs/customer-insights/ci-docs/audience-insights/predict-customer-lifetime-value.md

     -Enter a name that describes the relationship.

 1. Select **Save**.
-    Add more additional data if there are other customer activities you want to include.
+    Add more data if there are other customer activities you want to include.

 1. Select **Next**.

 ### Set update schedule

-1. In the **Data udpate schedule** step, choose the frequency to retrain your model based on the latest data.
+1. In the **Data update schedule** step, choose the frequency to retrain your model based on the latest data.
 This setting is important to update the accuracy of predictions as new data is ingested in audience insights.
 Most businesses can retrain once per month and get a good accuracy for their prediction.

 1. Select **Next**.

 ### Review and run the model configuration

-1. In the **Review your model details** step, validate the the configuration of the prediction.
-You can go back to any part of the prediction configuration by selecting **Edit** under the shown value.You can also select a configuration step from the progress indicator.
+1. In the **Review your model details** step, validate the configuration of the prediction.
+You can go back to any part of the prediction configuration by selecting **Edit** under the shown value.
+You can also select a configuration step from the progress indicator.

 1. If all values are configured correctly, select **Save and run** to start running the model.
 On the **My predictions** tab, you can see the status of the prediction process.
 The process may take several hours to complete depending on the amount of data used in the prediction.